Appeals court orders another look at revised 'DACA'

 Texas-based U.S. District Judge Andrew Hanen last year declared DACA illegal.
 But he left the program temporarily intact for those already benefiting from it, pending the appeal.

-Wednesday’s ruling by a panel of three judges on the 5th U.S. Circuit Court of Appeals in New Orleans upholds the judge’s initial finding.
+Wednesday’s ruling by three judges on the 5th U.S. Circuit Court of Appeals in New Orleans upholds the judge’s initial finding.
 But it sends the case back to him for a look at a new version of the rule issued by the Biden administration in late August.

 “A district court is in the best position to review the administrative record in the rulemaking proceeding,” the opinion said.